remykarem/remykarem.github.io/books/src/crypto-book/src/aes.md

 ---

-AES is a block cipher that operates on blocks of **128 bits (16 bytes)**.
+AES is a block cipher that operates on **blocks of 128 bits (16 bytes)**.
 It breaks the plaintext into similar size blocks.

 The shared keys can be of length 128, 192 or 256 bits.

 An **initialisation vector** (IV) is used to ensure that the same plaintext will not always get encrypted to the same ciphertext.
 The IV is needed when decrypting the ciphertext.

-A **mode** or **encyrption mode** is the algorithm used to encrypt data.
+A **mode** or **encyrption mode** is the algorithm used to encrypt data which has more than 1 block.
 It defines how you encrypt or re-encrypt every small block, etc.

 * ECB
 * CBC